Your AI SDR failed because it pitched. We build agents that do the reverse.

 - Value-prop anchoring.
 Only after a high-STA signal survives does the third subagent anchor your value prop to it.
 The message leads with the signal, delivers the insight, and positions your product as the answer to a problem the prospect has already admitted publicly.

-- Forward Test self-scoring.
-The drafted message is scored by a fourth subagent against the Forward Test rubric.
+- TVA self-scoring.
+The drafted message is scored by a fourth subagent against the TVA rubric.
 Below 7/9, regenerate.
 Three failed regenerations, skip the prospect.

 - Human approval for the first 50.
 For every new ICP, a human on your team approves the first 50 sends.
 After that, the system runs with sampling review.